 8. Financial issues are faced by the couple

-9. Professionally the couple has to suffer as well
+9. The couple has to suffer professionally as well

 Many times, the couple has to suffer professionally as well.
-The inter-caste marriage might not be accepted by the respective offices of both the partners and the workplace people might treat the partners with hatred.
+Inter-caste marriage might not be accepted by the respective offices of both the partners and coworkers might treat them with contempt.
 One may face harassment in the working space and may have to quit on unethical grounds too.

-10. The couple has to listen to taunts on a regular basis
+10. The couple has to listen to taunts regularly

-After marriage, the couple has to listen to taunts on a regular basis.
-Despite accepting the marriage, the relatives and friends look for ways to insult and humiliate the couple.
-For instance, the wife is always criticised for her dress sense, her looks, etc. by the mother-in-law, grandmother-in-law and aunties in the family.
+After marriage, the couple has to listen to regular taunts.
+Despite accepting the marriage, relatives and friends look for ways to insult and humiliate the couple.
+For instance, the wife is always criticized for her dress sense, her looks, etc. by the mother-in-law, grandmother-in-law and aunties in the family.

 11. The couple might have disagreements when it comes to raising children

 Disagreements might take place between the couple on the issue of raising their children.
-For instance, there will be the difference of opinion regarding which religion or caste the children must follow and so on.
-What festivals should be celebrated, what God to be worshipped, what cultural ethics to be imparted – and this may take a toll on the relationship.
+For instance, there will be a difference of opinion regarding which religion or caste the children must follow and so on.
+What festivals should be celebrated, which God/s to be worshipped, what cultural ethics to be imparted – and this may take a toll on the relationship.